chaitanya100100/UniEgoMotion/README.md

 Commands to train UniEgoMotion model and some ablation experiments:
 - `python run/train_uem.py CONFIG ./config/uem.yaml TRAIN.EXP_PATH <exp_path>` for original UniEgoMotion model.
 - Use `MODEL.ENCODER_TSFM add` to train transformer encoder baseline.
 - Use `DATA.REPRE_TYPE v1_beta` to train with global motion representation.
 See `dataset.representation_utils.py` for the explanation of different motion representations.
 You will need to compute the statistics for this representation first.
-See `DATASET.md` for more details.
+See [DATASET.md](DATASET.md) for more details.
 - Use `DATA.COND_IMG_FEAT False` to train without egocentric video conditioning i.e. only conditioned on egocentric trajectory.
 - Use `DATA.IMG_FEAT_TYPE clip_all` to train with CLIP features instead of DINOv2.
 Note that you will need to extra CLIP features for all takes and collect them into one file per split.
-See `DATASET.md` for more details.
+See [DATASET.md](DATASET.md) for more details.

 Commands to train baselines:
+- See [this](https://github.com/chaitanya100100/UniEgoMotion/issues/2) issue for the updated head tracking metrics of egoallo.
 - `python run/train_uem.py CONFIG ./config/lstm.yaml TRAIN.EXP_PATH <exp_path> MODEL.LSTM_TYPE gen` to train LSTM baseline for egocentric motion generation.
 Use `MODEL.LSTM_TYPE fore` for forecasting baseline.
 - `python run/train_uem.py CONFIG ./config/uem_traj.yaml TRAIN.EXP_PATH <exp_path>` to train UniEgoMotion trajectory prediction model (instead of whole body pose).
 The trajectory conditioned motion prediction model will be the original UniEgoMotion model.
 Use `CONFIG ./config/uem_twostage.yaml` with appropriate arguments for evaluation and visualization.